-When it comes to energy-efficient HVAC installation in Jacksonville, there’s good news for homeowners at tax time.
+When it comes to energy-efficient HVAC installation in Jacksonville, there’s good news for homeowners this tax period.

 The Residential Energy Efficient Property Credit will now go through 2020.
-This could entitle you to incentives for energy-efficient home improvements, like new heating and cooling equipment, water heaters and heat pumps.
+This might qualify you for incentives for energy-efficient home improvements, like new heating and cooling equipment, water heaters and heat pumps.

 How Do I Know if My Equipment Qualifies?

-To qualify for the reduction, the residence must be the taxpayer’s primary home in the USA.
-The improvement should have a life of at least five years, with the original use starting with the taxpayer.
+To qualify for the reduction, the house must be the taxpayer’s primary house in the U.S. The improvement should have a life of a minimum of five years, with the original use starting with the taxpayer.

-What Kinds of Enhancements are Regarded as High-Efficiency Upgrades?
+What Types of Enhancements are Regarded as High-Efficiency Upgrades?

-Usually, this tax incentive equals 10% of the cost of the subsequent energy-saving changes that meet particular ENERGY STAR® guidelines:
+Typically, this tax incentive equals 10% of the cost of the ensuing energy-saving enhancements that meet particular ENERGY STAR® guidelines: